 Personal information is any information or an opinion about an identified individual or an individual who can be reasonably identified from the information or opinion.
 Information or an opinion may be personal information regardless of whether it is accurate.

 Our orthopaedic specialists and staff collect information that helps us provide the level of advice, care and management you need, or where there is a statutory requirement for collection.

 This information may include:

-We normally collect this information directly from you, but we may need to get it from other sources – for example, from other medical practitioners, health funds or health providers and, with your consent, from family members.
+We normally collect this information directly from you, but we may need to get it from other sources – for example, from other medical practitioners, health funds, health providers, or (with your consent) from your family members.

 Purposes for handling your information

 To ensure we provide you with the most appropriate treatment, our orthopaedic specialists and staff may collect, hold, use and disclose your personal and medical information for any of the following purposes: